soniah/blog/content/posts/2011-07-18-git-rebase-and-push-script.md

   </p>
 </div>

 When I'm happy with my work in a dev branch I cherry-pick or merge into master.
-I'll then want to rebase my other dev branches against master, and push all branches to a &#8220;backup&#8221; server (ie a bare git repository).
+I'll then want to rebase my other dev branches against master, and push all branches to a "backup" server (ie a bare git repository).
 On my dev branches I'm frequently rewriting history with **git reset**, **git commit --amend**, and **git rebase -i**, but on my master branch I never rewrite history (ie only ever use **git revert**).
 So when I push dev branches I'm going to need to do a **git push -f**, whereas on the master a **git push** will suffice.

 I'm doing this regularly, and it's boring and error prone.
 So I've written a script to automate the whole process ie rebase each dev branch against master, and push all local branches somewhere else.
 If you have branches off (non-master) branches, this script won't work.
 But I've found in my day-to-day development as a sysadmin ([devop][2]?) my branching isn't that complicated, so this script is adequate.